pangpang20/gaussdb-python/docs/api/objects.rst

     The value is usually used with the `Connection.isolation_level` property.

-    Check the PostgreSQL documentation for a description of the effects of the different `levels of transaction isolation`__.
+    Check the GaussDB documentation for a description of the effects of the different `levels of transaction isolation`__.

     .. __: https://www.postgresql.org/docs/current/transaction-iso.html